 English majors spend the majority of their time reading, researching, writing, rewriting, and editing.
 Creativity and writing skills will help you finish your writing assignments, while time management skills will help you stay on top of your reading.
 Most assignments will be worked on individually with the occasional group project.
 Don't hesitate to start a study group with classmates to better understand difficult literature.

 Any sort of experience writing and researching will help you in your classes and future career.
 Get involved in your school newspaper or yearbook, or volunteer as a peer tutor.

 There are many career opportunities for someone with an English Language Literature degree.
 You can go into almost any graduate program with a background in English because of your strong reading, writing, and thinking skills.
 If you love to write you could become a book author, write scripts for plays or television shows, poetry, magazines, or newspapers, find a job doing technical writing or even public relations.
 You would also be well-prepared to teach English at the middle and high school level or continue your education in order to become a university professor.

 Employers tend to like English majors due to their superior critical thinking skills.
 Graduates have successfully found work in untraditional fields such as business, sales, entrepreneurship, marketing, social work or personal services.

 Your salary can vary greatly depending on your career choice.
 However, the average reported starting salary for graduates with a degree in English Language Literature is $36,162 with a mid-career salary of $63,510.

-Here is a small sample of the careers that a degree in English Language and Literature, General might open up.
+Here is a small sample of the careers that a degree in General English Literature might open up.